FridleyLab/spatialGE/README.md

 devtools::install_github("fridleylab/spatialGE")
 ```

+## How to use spatialGE

-For a tutorial on how to use `spatialGE`, please go to:
+For tutorials on how to use `spatialGE`, please go to:
 https://fridleylab.github.io/spatialGE/

 The code for `spatialGE` can be found here:
 https://github.com/FridleyLab/spatialGE

+## spatialGE-web

+An point-and-click web application that allows usage of spatialGE methods without the need of
+coding/scripting is under development.
+Stay tuned!

 ## How to cite